colabottles/toddl/posts/an-event-apart-boston-2017.md

 I was taken back by that little revelation.

-Alexa ordering dollhouses when people that watched a newscast and had their Amazon Echo on, when the newscaster said, “Alexa, order me a dollhouse”.
+Alexa ordering dollhouses when people that watched a newscast and had their Amazon Echo on, when the newscaster said, &ldquo;Alexa, order me a dollhouse&rdquo;.

 The invasive Burger King ad that triggered Google Home devices and a parrot that placed an order on an Amazon Echo because the Echo cannot tell if it is a parrot or human talking.

-Google’s “Featured” snippets.
+Google’s &ldquo;Featured&rdquo; snippets.
 Josh touched on accuracy over speed, allow for ambiguity, adding human judgment, embracing multiple systems, make it easy to contribute data, and some other topics.

 Some shocking examples.
-I don’t remember the gentlman’s name, but he is of Asian heritage, and his photo did not meet the criteria of a site because it stated… “Subject eyes are closed”.
+I don’t remember the gentlman’s name, but he is of Asian heritage, and his photo did not meet the criteria of a site because it stated… &ldquo;Subject eyes are closed&rdquo;.

-Google tagging blacks as “Gorillas”, Microsoft’s failed “Tay” who went from excitable teen to white supremacist in 0.4 seconds.
-Or possibly the worst case of machine bias was this...
+Google tagging blacks as &ldquo;Gorillas&rdquo;, Microsoft’s failed &ldquo;Tay&rdquo; who went from excitable teen to white supremacist in 0.4 seconds.
+Or possibly the worst case of machine bias was this&hellip;

 The talk from Josh was incredibly eye-opening and valuable as I look at data differently now.
 Carefully thinking of how we, at my work, present our data.
 He ended Day Two in stellar fashion.

 ### Day Three.
 A Day Apart

 Jen Simmons.
 CSS Grid layouts.
 Five or so hours of going over layouts, writing modes, alignment, logical properties and a little Flexbox.
 Mostly though it was an introduction to the CSS Grid layout.
-Nothing really in-depth, because in the words of Eric Meyer, whom which I was seated next to this day, “It would take three days to go through everything.”
+Nothing really in-depth, because in the words of Eric Meyer, whom which I was seated next to this day, &ldquo;It would take three days to go through everything.&rdquo;

 A phenomenal(yes, again) and fantastic glimpse into the CSS Grid layout.
 With examples and questions from the audience, and a quote that I really liked, from another person I had met in 2008 at the same event, Bruce Lawson, she put up on a slide to make a point about writing modes;